anthonytimoshin/OS/README.md

 | 16 | 1.2349 | [1.2148; 1.2550] |
 | **32** | **1.1956** | **[1.1763; 1.2149]** |
 | 64 | 1.4096 | [1.3876; 1.4316] |

+The shortest execution time was expected to be with an 8-thread configuration.
+This is because increasing the number of threads requires more time to create them and distribute the work among them.
+Therefore, the overhead exceeds the benefit of parallelization.
+However, as we can see, the shortest execution time is achieved with a 32-thread configuration.
+Firstly, this is because the program is not 100% CPU-bound.
+Secondly, the educational and test sets are quite large, and parallelization offsets the overhead of thread creation.
+Also, with smaller data sets, the load is distributed more evenly.
+However, increasing the number of threads to 64 results in an increase in execution time, which is due to thread competition and even greater overhead.